A83 Rest and Be Thankful

 Short-term mitigation

-In terms of the ongoing short term work since 2007, over £16 million has been invested in landslide mitigation works at the Rest and Be Thankful, to help keep Argyll open for business by reducing the impact of landslides on the road.
-This, along with the use of the Old Military Road, has meant that the longer diversion route has not had to be used due to a landslide since February 2021.
+In terms of the ongoing short term work since 2007, over £16 million has been invested in landslide mitigation works at the Rest and Be Thankful, to help keep Argyll open for business by reducing the impact of landslides on the road utilising the Old Military Road as and when required.

-Since August 2020, Engineers have installed additional landslide mitigation measures to enable the use of the A83 including debris fences, a roadside pit and material barriers.
+The short-term work involves the ongoing mitigation works being undertaken by BEAR Scotland on behalf of Transport Scotland to improve the resilience of the existing A83 and Old Military Road.
+Since August 2020, Engineers have installed additional landslide mitigation measures to enable the use of the A83 including debris fences, roadside pits and material barriers.
 Hillside drainage paths have also been diverted to help stabilise the material with the landslide scar area.

 Communications with stakeholders has been maintained with the main focus on operational updates, but also by making it clear that Argyll remains open for business.
 Specific focus was also given to keeping Taskforce members updated, who have been asked to share this locally.